michal-kocur/NiFi-tutorial/Docs/How_to_run_it.md

 > Find the instruction in the internet

+### Get configuration files

+> [!NOTE]
-### Download the source code from repository and change all required parameters
+> Download the source code from repository and change all required parameters like shown below

 ```Bash
 ###--- How to replase the code